How to get a good night’s sleep sounds like a silly question if you’ve never struggled with it.

 On another note, I like to end all my blog posts by giving you the chance to experience the joy and forgiveness of Jesus Christ.

-Simply click the link to start a relationship with Jesus Christ your Savior.
+Simply click here to start a relationship with Jesus Christ your Savior.

 Jason & Daniele

 P.S.
-If you’d like to be a distributor and get a kickback for recommending the product, you can learn more about doing that here.
+If you’d like to work with us, you can learn more about doing that here.